hfour/envaridator/README.md

 # Envaridator

-Envaridator is a really small environment variable validation library.
+`Envaridator` is a small environment variable validation library.
+Install and basic usage can be found bellow.
+For documentation, please visit the [wiki](https://github.com/hfour/envaridator/wiki).

-## Install
+### Install

-Installing the package can be achieved by:
+Installing the packages can be done either with:

-With yarn:
+yarn:
 ```
 yarn add envaridator
 ```

-With npm:
+or with npm:
 ```
 npm i --save envaridator
 ```

-## Basic usage:
+### Basic usage:

+NOTE: This example uses [toi](https://github.com/hf/toi)'s validators.
+You can always write your own validators or use existing ones.

 ```typescript
 import { Envaridator } from "envaridator";